vapoursynth/vapoursynth/src/core/vsvulkanexec_protocol.md

 ## 2a.
 Device loss

-A GPU reset does not have to announce itself.
+A GPU reset does not have to announce itself, and the two drivers this has been measured on announce it in two different ways: one the core can act on, and one no Vulkan call can tell apart from success.
 Windows' TDR force-signals every timeline to `UINT64_MAX` so the waiters are released, and then hands back a device whose `vkCreateSemaphore`, `vkDeviceWaitIdle` and counter queries all answer `VK_SUCCESS`.
 Measured on an AMD driver by hanging the GPU with a data-dependent infinite compute loop: the reset took